Stangaland Municipality

-Stangaland, also known as Stangeland, is a former municipality in Rogaland county, Norway.
-It was part of the traditional district of Haugaland.
-The municipality of Stangaland existed from 1909 until 1965 when it was merged into the newly created Karmøy Municipality.
-The 28 km2 municipality encompassed the rural areas surrounding the coastal city of Kopervik on the island of Karmøy.
-The administrative centre was the village of Stangaland just outside the town of Kopervik.
+Stangaland (also spelled Stangeland) is a former municipality in Rogaland county, Norway.
+The 28.5 km2 municipality existed from 1909 until its dissolution in 1965.
+The area is now part of Karmøy Municipality in the traditional district of Haugaland.
+The administrative centre was the village of Stangaland just outside the town of Kopervik (the town of Kopervik was a separate municipality).